 Contact: +20238270444, Website, Facebook

-6NCBIS – New Cairo British International School
+10NCBIS – New Cairo British International School

 NCBIS is another brilliant international school that follows the British curriculum.
 The campus is situated in the east of Cairo, providing students with an exceptional learning environment.
 Academically, the school consistently performs very well thanks to a motivated student body, and the school’s ability to recruit top teachers from around the world.
 The cultural diversity at NCBIS is remarkable with more than 63 nationalities represented in the student body.
 Only BISC and CAC have been able to boast similar figures in the past.
 With the notoriously challenging but equally rewarding IB Diploma on offer, NCBIS cements its spot on our list of the top 10 schools in Cairo.
-Overall, NCBIS features great facilities, a friendly and international mix of students, and high calibre teachers.
+Overall, NCBIS features great facilities, a friendly and international mix of students, and high-calibre teachers.

-Certificates: IB Diploma, IGCSE, GCSE
+Curriculum: IB Diploma, IGCSE, GCSE

 Where: 5th Settlement, New Cairo